DeepRank/Deeprank-GNN/docs/overview.rst

 Building up on our previous tool DeepRank(https://github.com/DeepRank/deeprank) that maps atomic and residue-level features from PPIs to 3D grids and applies 3D CNNs to learn problem-specific interaction patterns, we present here Deeprank-GNN.
 Deeprank-GNN converts PPI interfaces into graphs and uses those to learn interaction patterns.

-Deeprank-GNN is a framework than can be easily used by the community and adapted to any topic involving PPI interactions.
+DeepRank-GNN is a framework than can be easily used by the community and adapted to any topic involving PPI interactions.
 The framework allows users to define their own graph neural network, features and target values.

 ..
 [1] Krizhevsky A, Sutskever I, Hinton GE, ImageNet classification with deep convolutional neural networks.
 Adv Neural Inf Process Syst 25, 2012